Jake McCarthy Player Props: Diamondbacks vs. Tigers

-Jake McCarthy and his .324 on-base percentage over his past 10 games (59 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Detroit Tigers and Matthew Boyd on June 10 at 1:10 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.313 batting average in his past 10 games), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Sunday at 11:35 AM ET.

-In his last game he had a one-hit showing (1-for-3) against the Tigers.
+In his previous game he had a one-hit performance (1-for-2) against the Tigers.

 Jake McCarthy Game Info & Props vs. the Tigers